Scottish-Tech-Army/Volunteer-app/PULL_REQUEST_TEMPLATE.md

 - [] New Feature (non-breaking change which adds functionlity)
 - [] Breaking change(fix or feature that would cause existing functionlity to not work as expected)
 - [] This change requires a documentation update

-# How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your tests configuration

 # Checklist